hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

 The Bot Builder should prioritise in the order of Section 1, Section 2, Section 3 while fixing the issues highlighted by ORACLE Email.

-NOTE -  The ORACLE Module only considers START NODES for the evaluation and display purposes.
+<b>NOTE</b> -  The ORACLE Module only considers START NODES for the evaluation and display purposes.

-SECTION 1 - PRESENCE OF SIMILAR USER SAYS ACROSS TWO NODES
+#### SECTION 1 - PRESENCE OF SIMILAR USER SAYS ACROSS TWO NODES

 This section shows a list of those “User Says” whose very close to each other or are present on more than one NODE.
 The aim of this section is to -